Shreya-1110/solar-system/README.md

-# 3D Solar System Simulation – Internship Assignment
+# 3D Solar System Simulation

 This is a fully interactive 3D simulation of the solar system built using **HTML, CSS, JavaScript**, and **Three.js** — created as part of a frontend development internship assignment.